-Weird.
-Wacky.
-And sometimes, just plain eerie.
-Pennsylvania’s quirky attractions may not be in your typical travel guide, but their colorful names, spooky stories and unexplained phenomena are an integral part of roadside Americana.
+Weird, wacky – and sometimes, just plain eerie!
+You may not find Pennsylvania’s quirky attractions in your typical travel guide, but their colorful names, spooky stories and unexplained phenomena are an integral part of roadside Americana.
 From a giant shoe to a haunted dress, a medical museum to a snake lover’s dream, Pennsylvania’s quirkiest attractions prove why it is truly the State of Independence.

 Amos the Giant Amish Man - Dutch Country Roads